yuru7/FormatLink-custom/README.md

 ## Permissions required by this extension

 * To use this extension, the following two permissions are required:
-  * "Read and change all your data on all websites"
+  * "Read and change all your data on the websites you visit"
-    * This permission is needed for this extension to run the ["content script"](https://developer.chrome.com/docs/extensions/develop/concepts/content-scripts?hl=en) into the content of pages you visit in order to get the page title, the selected text, the page URL, or the link URL.
+    * This permission is needed for this extension to run the ["content script"](https://developer.chrome.com/docs/extensions/develop/concepts/content-scripts?hl=en) into the content of pages you visit in order to read the page title, the selected text, the page URL, or the link URL.
+The extension does not change page content; Chrome does not offer a read-only version of this permission, so the warning includes "change".
   * "Modify data you copy and paste"
     * This permission is needed to copy a URL and a text to the clipboard.